-Rent controls in New York City are constraining the rental and capital value growth of our properties in that city.
+Rent controls in New York City are constraining the rental and capital value growth of our properties in that city as well as restricting the supply of good quality new residential apartments.

 Increased regulation on building or environmental standards, health and safety or planning matters could impose additional costs which we assess to be immaterial.
-In particular new energy performance standards will become obligatory in 2028 for all new residential lettings in the UK.